 Any store bought low sodium veggie stock will work here, of course a homemade version will always taste better.
 So If you have the luxury of time by all means start with a big pot of stock filled with aromatics and herbs.

-Why we love this vegetarian beef stew:
+Reasons to love this vegetarian beefy stew:

 Watch How to Make the Best Barley Vegan Beef Stew: